lewoudar/lewoudar/README.md

 Aw, I also want to mention that IMHO [Django](https://github.com/django/django) is the best web framework ever realized in the python landscape, though the combination [FastAPI](https://github.com/tiangolo/fastapi) + [Tortoise ORM](https://github.com/tortoise/tortoise-orm) / [ormar](https://collerek.github.io/ormar/) is also sweet 😋.

+You can follow me on others [social medias](https://linktr.ee/le_woudar) where I shared what I have learned in tech and more 😊

 See you soon!